 Do you have a child who touches everything?
 Who is always on the move?
 Who tends to fidget while sitting down?
 Enjoys hands-on activities and play-acting?

 Welcome to the club!
-Homeschooling your hands-on learner also known as a kinesthetic learner can be difficult at first, but it gets better when we change our mindset on how we think “school” should look like in our “home” school.
+Homeschooling your hands-on learner (also known as a kinesthetic learner) can be difficult at first, but it gets better when we change our mindset on how learning should look in our homeschool.
 We need to be flexible and patient when teaching a hands-on child.
 Why?
 They aren’t like the auditory and visual learners that can sit still and work out of a workbook for a long time.

 No!
 These precious children of ours need to be moving around because that’s how they process information and how they learn.
 They need to touch things and experience learning with both their mind and body.
 They learn by doing, by experimenting, by solving real-life problems, and having a hands-on approach when learning a new skill.

 Being able to homeschool our hands-on child is such a blessing because we can give them a safe place where they can be themselves and thrive.
 We have the freedom to teach to our child’s gifting and customize each of our children’s education by meeting each of their needs.
-So let’s give these amazing leaners the opportunity to bloom in our home.
+So let’s give these amazing learners the opportunity to bloom in our home.

 There are so many fun and engaging ways that you can incorporate hands-on learning in your homeschool.
 Hands-on learning is definitely not just for kinesthetic learners but for all learners.
 By providing a hands-on learning education in your home it can benefit all your children no matter their learning style.